- Chart

 Core Business Areas

-- Game & Network Services (G&NS): This segment is the largest and most profitable, encompassing the PlayStation brand, including hardware (consoles), software (games), and network services (PlayStation Plus, PlayStation Network).
-It also includes the development and sale of PlayStation VR.
+- Game & Network Services (G&NS): This segment is the largest contributor to Sony's revenue and profit.
+It includes the development, manufacturing, and sale of PlayStation hardware, software, network services (PlayStation Network), and in-game digital content.
+Key products are PlayStation 5 and PlayStation 4 consoles and associated games.
 Competitors include Microsoft (Xbox) and Nintendo.

-- Music: Sony Music Entertainment is one of the largest music companies globally, with a vast catalog of recorded music and music publishing operations.
+- Music: Sony Music Entertainment is one of the world's largest music companies, involved in recorded music, music publishing, and artist management.
 Competitors include Universal Music Group and Warner Music Group.

 Leadership and Structure

-Sony Group Corporation is led by a Board of Directors and its Corporate Executive Officers.
-Kenichiro Yoshida serves as President and CEO.
-The company operates under a holding company structure with its various business divisions functioning as distinct entities.
+Sony Group Corporation is led by a Board of Directors and its executive management team.
+The Chairman and CEO is Kenichiro Yoshida.
+The company operates through a divisional structure, with each core business area managed as a distinct segment.

 Top Products and Market Share